vuex-asr/vuex-asr/docs/learn-by-example/binding-multiple-objects-to-a-component.md

 These live in the USER namespace:

-- messageUser (aliassed to 'message')
+- messageUser
-- userObject
+- userObject (aliassed to 'user')

 These live in the PHOTOS namespace: